 BACK, Arthur.
 1302.
 Private.
 Entered France 4/05/1915.
 Commissioned 24th Battalion, Middlesex Regiment 6/07/1916.
 Entitled to 1914/15 Star trio.

-BAILLIE, R. W. Lieutenant.
+BAILLIE, Robert.
+W. Lieutenant.
 Highland Light Infantry late 2nd King Edward's Horse.
 1914-15 Star (368 Cpl R. W. Baillie 2nd King Edward's Horse) British War and Victory medals named to Lieut.
 R. W. Baillie HLI) and Mentioned in Dispatches oak leaves.
-R. W. Baillie was commissioned Second Lieutenant in the Highland Light Infantry, and served during the Great War on the Staff as a Railway Traffic Officer with the rank of temporary Lieutenant from 30/03/1918.
+Robert (assumed his Christian name is Robert from the naming of his son) W. Baillie was commissioned Second Lieutenant in the Highland Light Infantry, and served during the Great War on the Staff as a Railway Traffic Officer with the rank of temporary Lieutenant from 30/03/1918.
 M.I.D. unconfirmed.
 His son was The Reverend Iain Robert Cullen Baillie was born in 1928 and was educated at the Royal Military Academy, Sandhurst.
 Commissioned Second Lieutenant in the Royal Artillery on 15/07/1948, he was promoted Lieutenant on 15/07/1950, before resigning his commission on 1/10/1951, and was granted the honorary rank of Lieutenant.
 Taking Holy Orders, he was commissioned Anglican Chaplain to the Forces, 4th Class, on 1/09/1958, and was promoted Chaplain to the Forces, 3rd Class, on 24/02/1965.
 He served with the Chaplains’ Department in South Arabia, Cyprus, and Northern Ireland, before retiring on account of disability on 8/10/1980.
 He died in 1999.
 Medals sold with his son's medals - Chaplain to the Forces the Reverend I. R. C. Baillie, Royal Army Chaplains’ Department General Service 1962-2007, 2 clasps, South Arabia, Northern Ireland, second clasp unofficially attached, as issued (The Rev. I. R. C. Baillie.
 C.F.3.
 R.A.
 Ch.
 D.); U.N.
 Medal, UNFICYP riband together with the related miniature awards by Dix Noonan Webb, UK May 2018.

 BAIRD, Charles A. 1523.
 Private.
 Commissioned Royal Dublin Fusiliers 30/01/1918.Prior service with 29th Battalion (Irish Horse) 131st (Irish Horse) Company Imperial Yeomanry from 2/01/1902 as Private 38586, enlisted in Dublin and discharged at Aldershot 28/10/1902.
 Awarded Queen's South Africa Medal clasps Cape Colony and South Africa 1902.
 Born in 1881 the son of William Baird.
 Entitled to 1914/15 Star Trio.